-The Law Office of George Gedulin has experience in providing the best possible counsel and variety of expertise in defending individuals who are qualified to obtain, possess and transport medical marijuana as caregivers and for their personal medical use.
-Defending against a prosecution for possession, sales and transport charges requires a diverse background and understanding the local and State medical marijuana laws as well as the Health and Safety code provisions which regulate marijuana within the state.
+The Law Office of George Gedulin has experience in providing the best possible counsel in defending individuals who are qualified to obtain, possess, and transport medical marijuana as caregivers and for their personal medical use.
+Defending against a prosecution for possession, sales, and transport charges requires a diverse background and understanding the local and State medical marijuana laws as well as the Health and Safety code provisions which regulate marijuana within the state.

 Compassionate Use Act of California HS 11362.5

-Medical Marijuana Patients and Caregivers Must Know Their Rights
+Medical Marijuana Patients & Caregivers Must Know Their Rights

 Within 10 minutes of being pulled over Nick is in police custody, his medical marijuana seized and is on his way to being charged with possession of marijuana with intent to sell (HS 11359) and transportation of marijuana HS 11360.

 Nick’s problems began when he was questioned by an officer with no training or expertise in the use and sale of medical marijuana to qualified patients.
-Officers are trained in and focus on illegal use and sales of many drugs including marijuana.
-These qualifications however are not sufficient to allow them to make a judgment about an individuals possession of marijuana for legal medical purposes.
-A marijuana lawyer should have a comprehensive understanding of the lawful use and sale of marijuana in San Diego and will explore all possible options to preserve your rights and avoid jail time.
+Officers are trained in and focus on the illegal use and sales of many drugs including marijuana.
+These qualifications, however, are not sufficient to allow them to make a judgment about an individuals possession of marijuana for legal medical purposes.
+A San Diego marijuana lawyer should have a comprehensive understanding of the lawful use and sale of marijuana and will explore all possible options to preserve your rights and avoid jail time.

 How Much Medical Marijuana Can I Have?